FrenzisRed/My_CCNA_Notes/23_ACLs.md

 We learned that numbered ACLs are configured in global config mode and that named ACLs are configured with subcommands in a separate config mode. \
 However, in modern IOS you can also configure numbered ACLs in the exact same way as named ACLs.
 This is just a different way of configuring numbered ACLs.
 However, in the running-config the ACL will display as if it was configured using the traditional method.

+<h4 align="center">Editing ACLs</h4>

 The reason behind this is that there are few advantages on using the named ACL config mode, here are some:

 - We can easily delete individual entries in the ACL with <b>no</b> _entry-number_.

-<h4 align="center">Editing ACLs</h4>
+- We can insert new entries in between other entries by specifying the sequence number.
+- We can resequence the ACL.

+When configuring/editing numbered ACLs from global config mode, we can't delete individual entries, we can only delete the entire ACL!

+To resequence an ACL we sue this command:

+    ip access-list resequence _acl-id  starting-seq-num  increment_

 <h3 align="center">Extended ACLs</h3>